giobel/giobel.github.io/_posts/2018-01-11-Dynamo-Python.md

 OUT = cbp.ToDSType(false)
 ```

-## Revit Element Classification [page 64 revit api developer guide]
+## Revit Element Classification
+[page 64 revit api developer guide]

-Revit Elements are divided into six groups:
+Revit Elements are divided into **six groups**:
-- Model Elements: represent physical items that exist in a building project.
+- **Model Elements**: represent physical items that exist in a building project.
 Elements in the Model Elements group can be subdivided into the following:
     - Family Instances: contain family instance objects.
 You can load family objects into your project or create them from family templates.
     - Host Elements: contain system family objects that can contain other model elements (i.e. wall, roof, ceiling and floor)
     - Structure Elements: contains elements that are only used in Revit Structure.
-- Sketch Elements represent temporary items used to sketch 2D/3D form:
+- **Sketch Elements** represent temporary items used to sketch 2D/3D form:
     - Sketch Plane
     - Sketch
     - Path 3D
     - GenericForm
-- View Elements represent the way you view and interact with other objects in Revit.
+- **View Elements** represent the way you view and interact with other objects in Revit.
-- Group Elements represent the assistant Elements such as Array and Group objects in Revit.
+- **Group Elements** represent the assistant Elements such as Array and Group objects in Revit.
-- Annotation and Datum Elements: contain non-physical items that are visible.
+- **Annotation and Datum Elements**: contain non-physical items that are visible.
-- Information Elements contain non-physical invisible items used to store project and application data:
+- **Information Elements** contain non-physical invisible items used to store project and application data:
     - Project Datum Elements
     - Project Datum Elements (Unique)..

 Each group contains related Elements and their corresponding symbols.

-Elements are also classified by the following:
+*Elements are also classified by the following*:
 - Category
 - Family
 - Symbol (aka Type)